Bael Fruit, Stone Apple Or Aegle Marmelos and Its Health Benefits

 - Swollen Joints

-Take pulp of a few bael fruits.
+Take the pulp of a few bael fruits.
 Mix with hot mustard oil and massage on the affected area 2 times daily for relief.

 - High Blood Pressure